hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 **My #1 job as the professor is to make sure you succeed in learning.** Success in the course doesn't come cheap.
 Learning hard things involves hard work, a willingness to try things that might not work the first time, and the ability to improve using feedback.
 But I promise you that I will work to make CHEM 128A a class where you can make mistakes and grow safely and productively.
 :::

-### Course materials and technology
+## Course materials and technology

 **Textbook:** "Organic Chemistry" online textbook with integrated Study Guide and Solutions Manual by David Klein 4th edition published by Wiley (via Immediate Access).
 It is okay to use prior editions of the textbook but you will not have the access to the WileyPLUS platform.

 **WileyPLUS:** Online learning platform with e-textbook, practice problems, videos, etc. WileyPLUS is integrated with Canvas and all links to assignments and materials will be posted on Canvas.

 :::info
-This course is part of the Immediate Access program.
+This course is part of the *Immediate Access program*.
 All students have access to a digital version of the textbook and associated materials on the first day of class.
 Students who wish to purchase course materials on their own can opt-out before their account is automatically charged on the 10th day (5th day for Summer courses) of instruction.
 Contact the Kennel Bookstore for more details.
 :::

 **A personal computer**: running Windows or macOS, that can run desktop applications and has a reliable access to high-speed internet.
 A tablet device may work as well but the online homework platform is not yet optimized for mobile devices.